mahmoudtaha0/Face-Identifier/README.md

 Simple Face Recognition System

 # Install cv2 and face_recognition modules
+# Create new directory named Identifiers
-# Add images in Identifiers directory
+# Add images in the directory